demigod-11/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Even more pointers, arrays ans strings
+Even more pointers, arrays and strings